 Step 4: This step will need little patience.
 To plant a smaller bubble into the bigger bubble, dip the straw again into the bubble solution and pierce it through the big bubble and blow into it to make a smaller bubble inside.

 With a little patience and practise, you should be able to make your bubble towers.
-We managed to get a tower of four bubbles after many trials.
+We managed to get a tower of four bubbles after a few trials.

 27. Density Tower

-This is a magical experiment where children get to stack liquids.
+This is a magical science experiment for kids where children get to stack liquids.
 Yes!
 You read it right…Liquids!
 The trick is using liquids of varying density.

 What you will need: